-Equity price risk is the risk of unfavourable changes in the fair values of equities as the result of changes in the levels of value of individual shares.
+Equity price risk is the risk of unfavorable changes in the fair values of equities.
 The equity price risk exposure arises from the Fund's investments in equity securities.
 The Fund manages this risk by investing in a variety of entities.

-Management's best estimate of the effect on the profit or loss for a year due to a reasonably possible change in equity securities, with all other variables held constant is indicated in the table below.
-There is no effect on "Other comprehensive income" as the Fund has no assets classified as "available-for-sale" or designated hedging instruments.
-In practice, the actual trading results may differ from the sensitivity analysis below and the difference could be material.
-An equivalent decrease in the fair value of each of the securities shown below would have resulted in an equivalent, but opposite, impact.
+The Fund holds both - financial instruments designated through profit or loss and financial assets available-for-sale.
+Management's best estimate of the effect on the profit or loss for a year and "Other comprehensive income" due to a reasonably possible change in equity securities, with all other variables held constant is indicated in the table below.
+In practice, the actual results may differ from the sensitivity analysis below and the difference could be material.